Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Our Method

-Unfortunately, ViTs usually need much more data to train, for their lack of strong inductive biases compared with CNNs.
+Unfortunately, ViTs typically require a larger amount of data to train compared with CNNs, as they lack strong inductive biases.
 The widely used FER datasets in the wild \cite{mollahosseini2017affectnet,li2017reliable,barsoum2016training} are much smaller than general image classification datasets like ImageNet.
-Consequently, pre-trained Transformers and even face recognition CNNs are utilized by prior work \cite{xue2021transfer,ma2021facial,li2021mvt} for decent FER performance.
-It has been experimentally demonstrated that MAE pre-training \cite{he2022masked} can help ViTs learn a large number of visual semantics and acquire excellent performance in different downstream tasks.
+Consequently, pre-trained Transformers and even CNNs for face recognition task are utilized by prior work \cite{xue2021transfer,ma2021facial,li2021mvt} for satisfactory FER performance.
+It has been experimentally demonstrated that MAE pre-training \cite{he2022masked} can effectively help ViTs learn a wide range of visual semantics and acquire excellent performance in different downstream tasks.

 \textbf{MAE pre-training}.
-We train ViTs as Masked Autoencoders \cite{he2022masked} on AffectNet \cite{mollahosseini2017affectnet} dataset without noisy and biased emotion labels, so as to obtain stronger representations of expressive faces and narrow the gap between the self-supervised pre-training task and downstream FER task. \emph{Different facial emotions often share one or more facial muscle movements}.
-Thus, facial expressions with low occurrence frequencies, for example, fear, may benefit from the structure learning of more frequent facial expressions, for example, happiness, during the pre-training stage.
-MAE pre-training forces ViTs to learn facial local and global structures \cite{chen2022context} by reconstructing the missing pixels of randomly masked image patches, i.e., a kind of Masked Image Modeling.
-And we follow He \etal \cite{he2022masked} to reconstruct the normalized pixel values of each masked patch.
+We train ViTs as Masked Autoencoders \cite{he2022masked} on AffectNet \cite{mollahosseini2017affectnet} dataset (the largest one for FER task publicly available up to now) without noisy and biased emotion labels, enabling us to obtain stronger representations for expressive faces.
+Let $E$ denote the ViT encoder, $G$ represent the lightweight ViT decoder, and $\boldsymbol{m}$ denote the learnable mask tokens introduced in MAE structure.
+The corresponding configurations of decoder $G$ used in our experiments are provided in Table \ref{MAEConfig}. \emph{For facial expressions, different emotions often involve shared facial muscle movements}.
+Therefore, during the pre-training stage, facial expressions with low occurrence frequencies in datasets, for example, fear, can benefit from the structure learning of more frequent facial expressions, for example, happiness.
+The MAE pre-training encourages the encoder to learn both local and global facial structures by reconstructing the missing pixels of randomly masked image patches, which is achieved by minimizing the loss as follows:

+where $\mathcal{M} \in\{0,1\}^{N}$ is the token-level random mask that decides where to drop the image patches, and $\odot$ denotes element-wise multiplication.
+Thus, the mask ratio $r_{mask}$ is computed as:

+As a consequence, only a subset of the image patches from the input are visible to the lightweight MAE decoder.
+Following He et al. \cite{he2022masked}, we reconstruct the normalized pixel values of each masked image patch as the target output.